aguglie/expo-open-whatsapp/README.md

 | `send`         | `phoneNumber: string`, `text: string`, `disambiguation?: { title, message }` | `Promise<"OK" \| "NO_WHATSAPP_INSTALLED">`                 | Opens WhatsApp/WhatsApp Business to send a message.
 Use `disambiguation` to customize the alert in case of multiple WhatsApp variants installed. |

+## Example App

+The library includes an example folder with a sample app to demonstrate the usage of `expo-open-whatsapp`.

+## License

+MIT License